smujahed/pongularity/README.md

 pongularity
 ```

-2. Or run directly from the source:
+2. Or run directly using the module:
 ```
-python -m src.pongularity
+python -m pongularity
 ```

 ## Controls